• Home

 Risks

-Mechanical risks
+Mechanical hazards

 View all safety glasses

-View all chemical resistant face shields
+View all face shields

-Thermal risks
+Thermal hazards

 View all heat-resistant face shields

-Harmful radiation: UV, laser, or infrared
+Harmful radiation: UV, laser or infrared

-Every workplace is different, so always start with a comprehensive risk analysis.
+Every workplace is different, so start with a thorough risk analysis.
+Once you have noted all the risks, you can decide which standards your face shields must fulfil.

 Standards